Skip to the main content

 Dry cleaning workers may:

-• examine articles, determine the type of cleaning treatment required, advise customers about potential problems and record items
+• Examine articles, determine the type of cleaning treatment required, and advise customers about potential problems

-• deal with customer complaints in a courteous manner
+• Handle customer complaints in a courteous manner

-• arrange articles in lots according to weight and when the articles are needed
+• Arrange articles in lots according to weight and when they will be needed

 Working Conditions